 Tipping and Taxes

 In most restaurants, tip the waiter 18% to 20%.
 (To figure the amount quickly, just take 10% of the bill and double it.)
 Bills for parties of six or more sometimes include the tip already.
 The city's tax on restaurant food is 10.75%.

 Smoking is prohibited in all enclosed public spaces in Chicago, including restaurants and bars.

 Although some of the city's top restaurants still include historic French vintages, most sommeliers are now focusing on small-production, lesser-known new-world wineries.
 Some are even keeping their wine lists purposefully small, so that they can change them frequently to match the season and the menu.
 Half bottles are becoming more prevalent, and good wines by the glass are everywhere.
 Don't hesitate to ask for recommendations.
 Even restaurants without a sommelier on staff will appoint knowledgeable servers to lend a hand with wine selections.

 If you're watching your budget, be sure to ask the price of daily specials recited by the waiter or captain.
 The charge for specials at some restaurants is noticeably out of line with the other prices on the menu.
 Beware of the $10 bottle of water; ask for tap water instead.
 And always review your bill.

-Credit cards are widely accepted, but many restaurants (particularly smaller ones downtown) accept only cash.
-If you plan to use a credit card it's a good idea to double-check its acceptability when making reservations or before sitting down to eat.
+Many restaurants (particularly smaller ones downtown) accept only cash.
+If you plan to use a credit card, it's a good idea to double-check its acceptability when making reservations or before sitting down to eat.